 Dangdang, JD, and CNPIEC are three major online channels you can easily get started in.
 (PublishDrive can get you in all three. ↓)

 Dangdang is the biggest ebook seller in China.
 With 30 million monthly visitors, the platform competes with Amazon China.
-Out of thousands of online channels PublishDrive distributes to, Dangdang achieved the highest growth by 2,700% in Q3 2020:
+Out of all Chinese book publishers AND thousands of other international channels PublishDrive distributes to, Dangdang achieved the highest growth by 2,700% in Q3 2020:

 JD is another giant e-retailer, responsible for 30% of the Chinese market.
-With the outbreak of COVID-19, online distributors under JD saw their book sales shoot up – Zhongshan Children’s Books increased by 282%.
-JD is PublishDrive’s latest partnership in hopes to bring more indies to China.
+During the outbreak of COVID-19, online distributors under JD saw their book sales shoot up – Zhongshan Children’s Books increased by 282%.
+JD is one of PublishDrive’s latest partnerships, helping more indies break into China.

-CNPeReading is China’s national library supplier consisting of thousands of institutional and public libraries.
-It’s a great channel for self-published ebooks.
-And here’s the thing about digital libraries:
+CNPeReading is China’s national library supplier.
+The network is made up of thousands of institutional and public libraries.
+Here’s the thing about digital libraries:

-That’s right, digital libraries nearly tripled in growth by 275% in 2020.
-It’s the fastest-growing store type in PublishDrive.
-Along with getting into markets such as China, diversifying where your book is offered – like libraries – is a sound-proof way to boost your discoverability.
+That’s right, digital libraries nearly tripled in growth by 275%.
+It’s the fastest-growing store type.
+Along with getting into markets such as China, diversifying where you offer your book – like libraries – is a fantastic way to boost your discoverability.

 PublishDrive is one of the first self-publishing platforms to partner with Chinese channels like Dangdang, JD, and CNPeReading since 2017.
 Remember, indies sold 201% more digital copies in China (amid the pandemic).